ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 ### How key rotation works
 {: #vpc-key-rotation-function}

-Key rotation works by securely transitioning root key material, shortening the cryptoperiod of the root keys protecting your resources.
+Key rotation works by securely transitioning root key material, shortening the cryptoperiod of the root keys that protect your resources.
 New resources are encrypted using the latest root keys.

-When you rotate a root key, the service identifies all resources protected by that key and automatically reenrypts the resource.
+When you rotate a root key, the service identifies all resources that are protected by that key and automatically re-enrypts the resource.
 This encryption process actually _wraps_ LUKS passphrases encrypting master keys that encrypt the resource.
 This process, called [envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption), creates what the KMS calls a wrapped data encryption key, or WDEK.
-The new version of the root key is then used to unwrap (decrypt) the newly-rewrapped passphrase the next time the resource is decrypted (for example, decrypting a volume upon restarting an instance).
+The new version of the root key is then used to unwrap (decrypt) the newly rewrapped passphrase the next time the resource is decrypted (for example, decrypting a volume upon restarting an instance).

 The service retires the old root key version but it remains availabe for decrypting existing resources.
-You can list the key versions to see how many times the key has been rotated and see the latest version.
+You can list the key versions to see how many times the key was rotated and see the latest version.
 Older versions of the root key continue to work until they expire or until there aren't any resources to encrypt.
 If you manually disable the root key or reboot the instance, the old key no longer functions.

 After your root keys are rotated, the new root key version becomes available for encrypting new resources.